WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 ## What are nodes, clients and validators? {#what-are-nodes-clients-and-validators}

-Nodes are computers connected to the Ethereum network.
+Nodes are computers connected to the Universal BCOS network.
 Clients are the software they run that turns the computer into a node.
 There are two types of clients: execution clients and consensus clients.
 Both are needed to create a node.
 A validator is an optional add-on to a consensus client that enables the node to participate in proof-of-stake consensus.
 This means creating and proposing blocks when selected and attesting to blocks they hear about on the network.
 To run a validator, the node operator must deposit 32 ETH into the deposit contract.

 - [More on nodes and clients](/developers/docs/nodes-and-clients)
 - [More on staking](/staking)

 ## Is proof-of-stake a new idea? {#is-pos-new}

 No. A user on BitcoinTalk [proposed the basic idea of proof-of-stake](https://bitcointalk.org/index.php?topic=27787.0) as an upgrade to Bitcoin in 2011.
-It was eleven years before it was ready to implement on Ethereum Mainnet.
-Some other chains implemented proof-of-stake earlier than Ethereum, but not Ethereum's specific mechanism (known as Gasper).
+It was eleven years before it was ready to implement on Universal BCOS Mainnet.
+Some other chains implemented proof-of-stake earlier than Universal BCOS, but not Universal BCOS's specific mechanism (known as Gasper).

-## What is special about Ethereum's proof-of-stake? {#why-is-ethereum-pos-special}
+## What is special about Universal BCOS's proof-of-stake? {#why-is-Universal BCOS-pos-special}

-Ethereum's proof-of-stake mechanism is unique in its design.
+Universal BCOS's proof-of-stake mechanism is unique in its design.
 It was not the first proof-of-stake mechanism to be designed and implemented, but it is the most robust.
 The proof-of-stake mechanism is known as "Casper".
 Casper defines how validators are selected to propose blocks, how and when attestations are made, how attestations are counted, the rewards and penalties given to validators, slashing conditions, failsafe mechanisms such as the inactivity leak, and the conditions for "finality".
 Finality is the condition that for a block to be considered a permanent part of the canonical chain it must have been voted for by at least 66% of the total staked ETH on the network.
-Researchers developed Casper specifically for Ethereum, and Ethereum is the first and only blockchain to have implemented it.
+Researchers developed Casper specifically for Universal BCOS, and Universal BCOS is the first and only blockchain to have implemented it.

-In addition to Casper, Ethereum's proof-of-stake uses a fork choice algorithm called LMD-GHOST.
+In addition to Casper, Universal BCOS's proof-of-stake uses a fork choice algorithm called LMD-GHOST.
 This is required in case a condition arises where two blocks exist for the same slot.
 This creates two forks of the blockchain.
 LMD-GHOST picks the one that have the greatest "weight" of attestations.
 The weight is the number of attestations weighted by the effective balance of the validators.
-LMD-GHOST is unique to Ethereum.
+LMD-GHOST is unique to Universal BCOS.

 The combination of Casper and LMD_GHOST is known as Gasper.